 As we mentioned earlier, Phoenix has a fantastic art scene.
 The best place to experience this is in the downtown area of the Roosevelt Row Arts District.

 You will often find local artists creating intricate street art on Roosevelt Row.
-Stroll by The Churchill to find the 1 1/2 street mural project, which is filled with a ton of street art made by several local muralists.
+Stroll by The Churchill to find the 1 1/2 street mural project, filled with a ton of street art made by several local muralists.

 Feeling thirsty?
 Pop into Arizona Wilderness Brewing Co. for some refreshing artisanal beer.

-If you’re looking for somewhere hip in Phoenix to base yourself on, check out this great one-bedroom apartment right in the arts district!
+If you’re looking for somewhere hip in Phoenix to base yourself on, check out this great one-bedroom apartment in the arts district!

 See Related: Best Places to Travel in December on a Budget

 35. Western Spirit: Scottsdale’s Museum of the West

 Address: 3830 North Marshall Way, Scottsdale, Arizona 85251